wzaielamri/Optimizing_BioTac_Simulation/README.md

 ./script_calculate_flops.sh
 ```

-- To plot the results, use the notebooks provided in the folder *generate_figures*.
+- To plot the results, use the notebooks provided in the folder: *generate_figures*.